-Subject code: 50518 Democracy and Media (4 Credits, 60 Hours)
+Subject code: C50515 Media and Democracy (4 Credits, 60 Hours)

-- 1. To acquaint students with media theories and basic ideas of democracy - 2.
-To enable students to understand the role, remit and ramifications of media in a democratic context
+- 1. To educate students with media theories and basic ideas of democracy - 2.
+To orient students to understand the role, remit and ramifications of media in a democratic context

 - a) Classical Models of media system: libertarian, social responsibility and authoritarian; critique: Marxist and Critical theory. - b) Public opinion, freedom of speech and expression. - c) Constitutional framework, freedom of the press